OUR KINGSTON PHYSICAL EDUCATION CURRICULUM

 - In our dance lessons, children learn formal (traditional and modern) dances as well as experiencing free movement to music.

 - In the summer term, our pupils are taught athletics (running, long jump, throwing etc.) on the field.

-- Our Year One and Two pupils swim in the Autumn Term and our Year Three pupils swim in the Spring Term at our local swimming pool.
+- Our Year Two pupils swim in the Autumn Term, our Year Three pupils swim in the Spring Term and our Year One pupils swim in the Summer Term at our local swimming pool.

 - Top-up lessons are available for Year Six students should they require it.

 - National curriculum in England: physical education programmes of study – key stages 1 and 2